On this page:

 Motorcyclists have been opposed to flexible road safety barriers because they think the steel ropes will act like a ‘cheese cutter’ when hit by a rider.
 However, studies have shown this assumption is not correct.
 Motorcyclists are more likely to survive an impact with a flexible road safety barrier than an impact with trees, poles or oncoming vehicles which the barrier will prevent them striking in a crash.

-The roundabouts have been designed to provide safe walking and cycling paths to circulate the roundabout, clear of traffic, and have designated safe crossing points through the islands.
+The roundabout will be designed to provide safe walking and cycling paths to circulate the roundabout, clear of traffic, and have designated safe crossing points through the islands.

-The project team is also working with the Supporting Growth Alliance to ensure safety improvements are designed to accommodate any future work that supports walking and cycling.
+The project team is also working to ensure safety improvements are designed to accommodate any future plans that support walking and cycling.

-We understand there is interest in pedestrian crossings at Wintour Road, Soljans bus stop and at the Coatesville Riverhead Highway intersection.
+We understand there is interest in pedestrian crossings at Soljans bus stop and at the Coatesville-Riverhead Highway intersection.
 These locations will be reviewed as well as other locations to see where the best places are for new crossing points.
 These are likely to be pedestrian refuge areas - safe places to wait and cross.

 What side of the road will the shared path between Brigham Creek and Kumeu be?